V-Moda XS on-ear headphones

 The XS headphones might appear flimsy at first, but V-Moda has ensured they are a solid pair while maintaining enough flexibility for comfort.
 The headband is tough, but can be stretched to fit around larger heads without issue.
 Each earcup is joined to the headband by two pieces of metal, which connect by way of a hinge that allows the headphones to be folded inwards.
-The XS headphones are comfortable for mid-length listening sessions; you’ll have no trouble keeping them on for two to three hours.
+The XS headphones are comfortable for mid-length listening sessions; you’ll have no trouble keeping them on for an hour or so.
 After that, fatigue sets in by way of pressure on the ears and top of the head.

 The headphones’ only vulnerability is the audio cable that carries sound to the earcups via the headband; the design of the device forces this cable to be exposed.
 It isn’t a major flaw as we doubt it will be damaged unless the headphones are handled recklessly.
 That said, V-Moda could take an alternative approach to hide the cable; the XS headphones already have an input in each earcup (only one is used, but they are there to allow you to choose whichever side is more convenient), so introducing a cable which splits in two could work.

 The upside of the on-ear fit is that it creates a seal to reduce external sound interference.
 It’s far from a perfect enclosure (it certainly can’t match over-ear headphones), but it helps especially because the headphones do not use active noise cancelling technology.

 We should mention that V-Moda ships the XS with a kevlar-coated auxiliary cable, which unlike the standard rubber kind does not cling to clothing or other materials and will therefore not tug at the headphones and cause them to slip out of position.